matew17/react-study-plan/README.md

 ReactJS app, that is using the context API with a reducer in order to share state across multiple components.

 There's also an option to use state and setState in order to avoid reducer option.

+### 5 - ReactJS 360 Pano Office

+React JS app integration with Marzipano (Google) to display a 360 Experience of my office and my house 3 floor.